braxtonhall/braxtonhall.github.io/md/playlists/i-liked-you-better-when-you-were-heartbroken/README.md

 OK I&#x27;ll give this one another try at a later date.

+> I had no idea who this was
+> when these pictures were taken in Munich
+> but I was overwhelmed
+> my camera couldn't focus
+>
+> the title of this collection
+> is something I said to a dear friend
+>
+> then facetiously tried to frame as a joke

+text written 2020 april 20

 ## track list

 1. "Death Grips Is Online" by Death Grips